 Disclaimer: Radio.co does not provide any form of music licensing or coverage for royalties.
 We recommend always consulting with qualified professionals or the relevant authorities for your country regarding copyright and licensing.
 The following suggestions aren't to be taken as legal advice.

-You should know what you can do to protect yourself and the licenses available to you.
+Know what you can do to protect yourself and the licenses available to you.

 Do I Need a License?